THOMASELOVE/431-classes-2026/class02/README.md

 2. We'll start demonstrating the use of R and RStudio in class 3.
 3. More to come.

+## Reading (before Class 03)

+- Spiegelhalter *The Art of Statistics* Introduction and Chapters 1 (Getting Things in Proportion) and 2 (Summarizing and Communicating Numbers)
+- [R for Data Science](https://r4ds.hadley.nz/) (2nd edition): Introduction, and start Sections 1-8 ("Whole game")
+- By the end of next week (Class 04) we will have discussed material also discussed in [the Course Book](https://thomaselove.github.io/431-book/): Chapters 1-4.

 ## One Last Thing